AndreaRene/td_file_converters/README.md

 ## Object Code Script

-The UUID script is a tool for adding object code identifiers to objects within JSON files.
-It ensures that each object has a unique object code without modifying existing codes.
-The Object Code script reads JSON files from a specified directory and adds codes to objects that do not already have an "objectCode" field.
-It leaves existing "objectCode" fields unchanged.
+The Object Code script is a tool for adding object code identifiers to objects within JSON files.
+It ensures that each object has an object code.
+The Object Code script reads JSON files from a specified directory and adds the field to objects that do not already have an "objectCode" field.
+It reads objects that do have an "objectCode" field and ensure that the value is correct.
+If it is not, it will change the object code apropriately.
 The scripts assumes a naming convention of `filePrefixObjects.json`.
 It will take the file prefix and place it into an object code field converting it to lowercase.

 ### Usage